 Vegetarian Tip #4.
 Explore new cuisines

 Once you make the leap into eating no meat, you start to realize there are whole cultures for whom vegetarianism is the norm.
-Countries like India, Thailand, Taiwan, Jamaica, Singapore, and Israel, for example, have rich culinary histories that include many non-meat dishes.
+Countries like India, Thailand, Taiwan, Jamaica, Singapore, and Israel have rich culinary histories that include many non-meat dishes.

-Even more familiar ethnic choices, such as Mexican, Italian, and Chinese restaurants have excellent vegetarian options, but you may not have even noticed these on the menu before.
-The next time you eat out, opt for a meatless meal you’ve never tried to see how satisfying other cultures can make a meatless meal.
+Mexican, Italian, and Chinese restaurants have excellent vegetarian options, but you may not have even noticed these before.
+The next time you eat out, opt for a meatless meal you’ve never tried.
 (Source)

 Vegetarian Tip #5.
 Look for replacements for things you think you’d really miss

 Once you’ve started avoiding meat on a more regular basis, you may begin to crave a few of your old favorites.
 It’s okay to want some of those comfort foods still but being to consider a meatless substitute that will keep you satisfied without needing to eat meat.

 There are some excellent meat substitutes on the market today, as well as protein alternatives like tempeh and seitan that offer meat-like texture without the animal flesh.
 Try a few until you find one that satisfies your desire.